elderfo/use-dispatch-action/README.md

 };
 ```

-Know the State and Action types?
+With known State and Action types

 ```typescript
 const Component = () => {